Geritychina/Quote/README.md

 # Quote 📝<br>
-📌My first React App with quotes 📌 <br>
+📌My First React Application with random quotes 📌 <br>

 Made with love by Gergana ™